 Reviewing Opportunities From Technicals

 Not all technicals are equal.
-You’ll notice that I am not looking at moving averages or other extremely technical analysis, I am simply tracking the simple data from each companies to assess value from a technical perspective rather than momentum trading.
+You’ll notice that I am not looking at moving averages or other extremely technical analysis, I am simply tracking the simple data from each company to assess value from a technical perspective rather than momentum trading.
 Here is what I am tracking and why.

 - Range Value: This is simply the ratio of the 52-Week Range.
 I use it to highlight the stock position for possible growth and come back.
 Prive drop may offer purchase opportunity but you must understand why the stock value retracted to avoid picking a stock that is simply going down.